ibm-watson-iot/iot-nodejs/README.md

 -   eventType - Type of event to be published e.g status, gps
 -   eventFormat - Format of the event e.g json
--   data - Payload of the event
+-   data - Payload of the event.
+Supported formats for data are String, Buffer and JSON
 -   QoS - qos for the publish event.
 Supported values : 0,1,2

 ``` {.sourceCode .javascript}